Gothic Novel

 The term ‘Gothic’ comes from the Goths, a Germanic tribe that invaded the Roman Empire.
 Traditionally, it has been used to describe things that are barbaric, rude, and unenlightened, which reflects medieval times.
 Moreover, ‘Gothic’ is often associated with qualities of gloom (dark and pessimistic), mystery, and the grotesque (unnaturally ugly).

-In literature, Gothic can be defined as any writing that employs dark picturesque scenery, uses melodramatic narrative devices, and creates a feeling of mystery, fear, and dread.
-A Gothic novel or story often revolves around a large ancient house that conceals a terrible secret or that serves as the refuge of an especially frightening and threatening character.
-Although this gloomy theme is common, Gothic writers also include supernatural elements, romance, famous historical figures, and adventure stories to entertain readers.
+A Gothic novel or story often revolves around a large ancient house that conceals a terrible secret or that serves as the refuge for an especially frightening and threatening character (e.g. Montoni hides in the Castle of Otranto).
+Although this gloomy theme is common in all gothic fiction, gothic writers also include supernatural elements, romance, famous historical figures, and adventure stories to entertain readers.

 Gothic literature emerged during the Romantic period in Britain as one of the earliest forms of Dark Romanticism.
 It is a literary genre (ZOHN-rah) that emerged as a part of a larger movementRomanticism .
 The term “Gothic” was first used in literature as part of the subtitle for Horace Walpole’s 1765-novel, The Castle of Otranto: A Gothic Story.
 According to the British Library, Walpole used the term as a subtle (not very noticeable) joke, meaning both “barbarous” and “from the Middle Ages.”
 The book was presented as an ancient story that had recently been discovered, which was just a part of the tale.
 In the mid-1800s, American writer Edgar Allan Poe embraced this genre and excelled in it.
 Through Gothic literature, Poe explored themes of psychological trauma, human evil, and mental illness.
 Modern-day zombie stories, detective tales, and Stephen King’s novels all owe a debt to Poe.
 Although there were successful Gothic writers both before and after him, none perfected the genre like Poe.